reveware/drill-down/README.md

 #### Storage

 You will probably also need to create AWS resources (Ex.the S3 bucket used to store the media).
-For this you can use terraform, just make sure to update the tf_vars in the `./infra/env_vars` folder and make sure they match your `~/aws/credentials` file with the account(s) you want to use.
+For this you can use terraform from the `infra` folder, just make sure to update the tf_vars in the `./infra/env_vars` folder and make sure they match your `~/aws/credentials` file with the account(s) you want to use.
 Avoid commiting this file.

 then use those variables to to create the resources on AWS: